-When you are finished with the Course creating process and have added Study Material, Tests, and Surveys as Course Items, you can Save the Course.
+When you are finished with the Course creation process and have added Study Material, Tests, and Surveys as Course Items, you can Save the Course.
 You then have some options.
-When you click "Save"; the Course will be given a name with a timestamp and you can go back and edit later.
+When you click "Save,"; the Course will be given a name with a timestamp, and you can go back and edit it later.
 When you click on Publish and have the option of Make Public checked: The Course will be available in the Library for others in the Academy to use without the assignment from an Academy Admin.
 If the Course is to be assigned: You can uncheck the Make Public and make the assignment to an individual Academy User or many Academy Users or assign it to a Group, like a department or a class.
 You can also Assign to all Academy Users in the Organization.

 If you don't assign at first due to the fact you don't know the time and date.
 You can Publish it to be Taken or click Save to make the Course Stay Private.
 Picking up a Course for later assignments is easy.
 Just go to My Courses to see your created Course or pick from the Library.
-You can change content by copy the existing Library to make alternations.
+You can change content by copying the existing Library to make alternations.

 Abbreviation for a Multiple Choice Question.
 A question with choices where one or many choices are the correct answer.
-Used in many trivia apps and game shows and has a great advantage in the learning process.
-In KLMS, Over 500000 MCQs are available to retrieve in the creating process of creating Quiz and Tests by the index of Wikipedia articles.
+Used in many trivia apps and game shows and has a significant advantage in the learning process.
+In KLMS, Over 504000 MCQs are available to retrieve in the creating process of creating Quiz and Tests by the index of Wikipedia articles.
 MCQs are both used in Surveys and Tests.
-MCQs can be created freely in KLMS and contain both images related to the MCQ or in alternatives.
+MCQs can be created freely in KLMS and contain images related to the MCQ or alternatives.
 MCQs can be displayed with a random display option of alternatives in random order or displayed in the order of how they were created.

-A course created by a user or admin can be open.
+A course created by a user or admin can be opened.
 An open course is a Course created with no date or time restrictions.
 The Course is Open in the Library for the Academy Users to take the Course at any time.
 An Open Course can be taken without the assignment of an admin inside KLMS.
 The course is open to be taken by other users or groups.
-An Open course can be public in the sense the Course is open not only within the company or organization account but for all other accounts within the KLMS universe.
+An Open course can be public in a sense the Course is open not only within the company or organization account but for all other accounts within the KLMS universe.
 The opposite is the Closed Course.

-If taken a Course in full, you get a Participation note in the KLMS for the effort.
-Participation is the lightest form of Grade as the result of a Course or a Test.
-In the Course Plan, the creator can make different tasks and parts; like Material, Tests, and Surveys.
+If you take a Course in full, you get a Participation note in the KLMS for the effort.
+Participation is the lightest form of Grade resulting from a Course or a Test.
+The creator can make different tasks and parts in the Course Plan, like Materials, Tests, and Surveys.
 If the user starts a Course item and completes this item, he has participated in this part of the course.
-The easiest form of Participation is to click Start and when the user feels he has completed the task he clicks "Done".
-If all course items are taken, the full Course is done and the user has got a Participation noted for Taking the full Course.
+The most accessible form of Participation is to click Start, and when the user feels he has completed the task, he clicks "Done."
+If all course items are taken, the entire Course is done, and the user has a Participation note for the full Course.

 If a Test is set with a grade System of either a Diploma Test or Certification and the user does not pass the limit set for a Diploma or a Grade, the Participation "grade" is given to the user in KLMS.
 A failed test renders Participation in this case.
 Statistics of started and completed courses, tests, and surveys are handled for comparison over time and semester for the Academy Admins.
 In groups and the organization.
-Participation is a measurement for usage.
+Participation is a measurement of usage.

 Abbreviation for Participation.
 Diploma and Certification.
 The result of a Final Test in a Course.

 The Publisher is the responsible person or juridical organization behind a Course.
 It is not the same role as the Tutor, Instructor, or Editor.
-They can be the same person but not always.
+They can be the same person, but not always.
 A Publisher must have admin privileges in KLMS.
 The Publisher can moderate a course created by an Editor if the Editor has a lower privilege in KLMS.

 A Quiz is technically the same as a Test.
 KLMS use Test in the Courses.
 The test is the Course Item that normally will lead to a reward such as Participation, Diploma, or Certification (PDC).
 Test sounds more serious for many people and more academic.
 Quiz sounds more trivia.
 It's in the eyes of the beholder.
 KlickData has chosen the terminology of the Test for the part where you end the Course.
 And have Quiz as a part of the Learning Process.
 Study Quiz is a learning event rather than an Examination Event.
-Both Test and Quiz are defined as Questions (MCQ) collected.
+Both tests and quizzes are defined as Questions (MCQ) collected.